Seattle Dog Bite Lawyers – What to Do After a Dog Bite

 Civil Recourse

-After you’ve contacted animal control, you should consider taking civil action against the dog’s owner or the establishment in charge of the dog at the time of the incident.
+After you’ve contacted Animal Control, you should consider taking civil action against the dog’s owner or the establishment in charge of the dog at the time of the incident.

 • Seeking medical attention and building a recorded medical history of the incident